The Effects of Inadequate Sleep

 What Happens When Your Circadian Rhythm is Disrupted?

 Other disruptions to the circadian rhythm are less visible, but just as impactful to health.
-One well studied impact is insulin resistance brought about by mistiming of glucose production in the liver, sensitivity of tissue cells to insulin at different times throughout the day, and the intake of carbohydrates in the diet (which may increase in a sleep deficit, as referenced above).2 Another studied impact is the changes to levels of the hormones leptin, which suppresses appetite, and ghrelin, which stimulates appetite.
+One well studied impact is insulin resistance brought about by the mistiming of glucose production in the liver, sensitivity of tissue cells to insulin at different times throughout the day, and the intake of carbohydrates in the diet.2 Another studied impact is the changes to levels of the hormones leptin, which suppresses appetite, and ghrelin, which stimulates appetite.
 Those with shorter sleep duration show reduced levels of leptin and increased levels of ghrelin.1 This can result in increased intakes of energy-dense foods and snacks and difficulty with appetite regulation.
 Disruptions can even affect the brain reward systems through changes to hormones and neurotransmitters, increasing the reward for eating and choosing highly palatable foods high in sugar, salt, or fat.

 What can you do to start getting more sleep?

-For more information on sleep and the relationship it has to nutrition and overall health, visit the link and references below:
+For more information on sleep, visit the links and references below:

 - Dashti, H. S., Scheer, F. A., Jacques, P. F., Lamon-Fava, S., & Ordovás, J. M. (2015).
 Short sleep duration and dietary intake: epidemiologic evidence, mechanisms, and health implications.
 Advances in nutrition (Bethesda, Md.), 6(6), 648-59. doi:10.3945/an.115.008623